As amended July 2016.

 The officers shall consist of a Chair, a Vice-chair/Chair-elect, and a Secretary/Treasurer.
 The Vice-chair shall automatically become Chair at the end of one year.
 The Secretary/Treasurer shall be elected biennially.
 Officers shall serve until their successors are elected.

 Section 2.
 Duties of Officers

-other duties as may be assigned by the Section's Executive Committee or
+The Chair, Vice-chair/Chair-elect, and Secretary/Treasurer shall perform the duties usually pertaining to their respective offices and such other duties as may be assigned by the Section's Executive Committee or the membership.

 Section 3.
 Executive Committee